-Attention of the Conference is drawn to the following:
+Attention of the Conference was drawn to the following:

 - The CES Bureau discussed co-ordination issues at its October 2000 meeting.
-The Bureau noted that the highest and best forms of co-ordination have been achieved among the organisations that are represented on the Bureau, but that greater difficulties are experienced in achieving similar levels of co-ordination with organisations that are not represented on the Bureau.
-The Bureau discussed several examples of co-ordination that are not up to the expected standard, such as the conflicting mortality estimates that are being produced by WHO-Geneva and the UN Population Division (see PE 4.9 for additional details).
-The Bureau agreed that the attention of the Conference should be called to this at the plenary session. - The Bureau agreed that attention of the Conference should also be called to the fact that the Bureau and the Conference have mechanisms in place that help them to identify problems of co-ordination, but that they do not have many tools available to them for solving problems when they arise.
+The Bureau noted that the highest and best forms of co-ordination have been achieved among the organisations that are represented on the Bureau, but that greater difficulties are experienced in achieving similar levels of co-ordination with organisations that are not represented on the Bureau discussed several examples of co-ordination that are not up to the expected standard, such as the conflicting mortality estimates that are being produced by WHO-Geneva and the UN Population Division (see PE 4.9 for additional details).
+The Bureau drew the attention of the Conference to this at the plenary session. - The Bureau also drew the attention of the Conference to the fact that the Bureau and the Conference have mechanisms in place that help them to identify problems of co-ordination, but that they do not have many tools available to them for solving problems when they arise.
 The Bureau also agreed that it is easier to ensure co-ordination at the national level if there is good co-ordination available at the international level.

-Eurostat and OECD are looking into the possibility of developing an annual work programme of joint activities which would provide a detailed outline of areas of common interest, targets and list of actions.
+• Eurostat and OECD are looking into the possibility of developing an annual work programme of joint activities that would provide a detailed outline of areas of common interest, targets and list of actions.

-• To approve the activities to be undertaken by the Conference in this programme element (See "Activities and means" section below).
+• The Conference approved the activities to be undertaken by the Conference in this programme element (See "Activities and means" section below).

-ECE OECD-Eurostat: Joint Programme Review Meetings (Annual)

-ECE-Eurostat OECD: Numerous meetings of various Intersecretariat Working Groups.
+ECE OECD-Eurostat: Joint Programme Review Meetings (Annual) ECE-Eurostat OECD: Numerous meetings of various Intersecretariat Working Groups.